megaport/terraform-provider-megaport/docs/resources/mcr.md

 page_title: "megaport_mcr Resource - terraform-provider-megaport"
 subcategory: ""
 description: |-
-  Megaport Cloud Router (MCR) resource for Megaport Terraform provider.
+  Megaport Cloud Router (MCR) Resource for the Megaport Terraform Provider.
+This can be used to create, modify, and delete Megaport MCRs.
 ---

 # megaport_mcr (Resource)

-Megaport Cloud Router (MCR) resource for Megaport Terraform provider.
+Megaport Cloud Router (MCR) Resource for the Megaport Terraform Provider.
+This can be used to create, modify, and delete Megaport MCRs.

 ## Example Usage